Blog

 Many of our clients are first time offenders, and when they initially contact us they are scared to death, confused and they do not even know whether their crime is federal or state.
 The first thing we usually do is ask to see the charging documents so we can...

-What Federal Crimes Deal with Internet or Computer Fraud?
-Many of our clients are charged with or threatened by federal internet and/or computer fraud-related crimes.
-Numerous federal crimes are associated with the use of the internet and computers.
-These offenses are...
+Many of our clients are charged or threatened with federal internet and/or computer fraud-related crimes.
+There are many federal crimes associated with the use of the internet and/or computers.
+Some people refer to these offenses as cybercrimes.
+A federal internet...

 Expanding Insider Trading Liability: The Implications of SEC v.
 Panawat